-- 2.2 The required actions have been deemed low, medium and high to ensure that priority is given to the most important requirements of the service users and the service. - 2.3 The overall aim of the Strategy is to prevent homelessness at the earliest opportunity to help mitigate the pressures and challenges to both service users and the support services across the Vale of Glamorgan and this support is accessible to all and continues to be monitored to reflect and respond to current and future challenges. - 2.4 Despite the additional challenges from to the pandemic, progress has continued as shown in the Action Plan at attached at Appendix 1, and apart from three are now on track for completion.
+- 2.2 The required actions have been deemed low, medium and high to ensure that priority is given to the most important requirements of the service users and the service. - 2.3 The overall aim of the Strategy is to prevent homelessness at the earliest opportunity to help mitigate the pressures and challenges to both service users and the support services across the Vale of Glamorgan and this support is accessible to all and continues to be monitored to reflect and respond to current and future challenges. - 2.4 Despite the additional challenges from to the pandemic, progress has continued as shown in the Action Plan as attached at Appendix 1, and apart from three are now on track for completion.
+This remain the situation however with the recent relaxation of rules these actions may soon be able to be progressed.